-Our Open House for Admissions will take place on Sunday, January 29 from 12:00-2:00 PM.
-All prospective families are encouraged to attend this remarkable event highlighting the St. Mary’s Elementary School experience.
-Meet the administration, faculty and current students for firsthand information on our remarkable school and parish community.
+The Schools of Saint Mary will host an Open House for Admissions on Sunday, October 15 from 2:00-4:30 PM.
+All prospective families are encouraged to attend this remarkable event highlighting the combined St. Mary’s Elementary School and St. Mary’s High School experience.
+Meet the administration, faculty and current students for firsthand information on our remarkable schools and parish community.
 If you cannot attend this event, please call 627-0184 to schedule an appointment for a personal tour at your earliest convenience.

 At Saint Mary’s Elementary School, where the Catholic faith and Gospel values are at the forefront of the school day, it’s only natural that the latest extracurricular club is called Faith and Service.
 The program, which was introduced in mid-October and is currently open to students in the middle school grades, is an offshoot of the popular Faith and Sports clinics started last year by St. Mary’s social studies teacher Michael Griffin.
 “The Faith and Sports events have been great,” he noted.
 “The kids have had a lot of fun and also grown in their prayer life.
 But I often found myself challenging the kids to take the next step and put their faith into action.
 I tell them that they can make a difference and change the world.
 I wanted to give them a concrete opportunity to go out and make a difference – Faith and Service allows them to do that.”